JulianKempenaers/real-time-tag-detector/README.md

 - Built in **Python**
 - Works with **Picam2** camera system
 - Uses the **STag** library by **Manfred Stoiber** for marker detection

+# Installation
+Instructions for first-time installation and use can be found [here](INSTRUCTIONS.txt).

 ## Available tools:
 There are two types of STag detectors in this repository: